pedroxcav/OfficeAPI/README.md

 ### Deploy ☁️
 <p align = "justify">
 Both the RESTful API and PostgreSQL Database was deployed using the Render services and you can already use it.
-Make your requests in your own HTTP CLient, like Postman for example, using the following domain (https://officeapi-deploy.onrender.com).
+Make your requests in your own HTTP CLient, like Postman for example, using the domain (https://officeapi-deploy.onrender.com).
 I left below a Postman collection with all the API requests, so you can test easier!

 The Download: